ruidazeng/cyber-security-proj/README.md

-# cyber-security-proj
-Final Project for CS 3891 Special Topics: Cyber Security at Vanderbilt University with Professor Jules White

-# Name: Ruida Zeng
-# VUnetID: zengr
-# Email: ruida.zeng@vanderbilt.edu
+>**If you have any questions regarding this repository, please contact Ruida Zeng at ruida dot zeng at vanderbilt dot edu**

-# Class: CS 3891 - Special Topics: Cyber Security
+## CS 3891: Special Topics - Cyber Security Final Project
-# Date: Nov 4, 2019
+This repository contains my individual work for the final project of the Special Topics course about Cyber Security here at Vanderbilt University.
+The instructor for this course is [Professor Jules White](https://engineering.vanderbilt.edu/bio/jules-white).

 * What are you trying to do?
 Articulate your objectives using absolutely no jargon.